 10. If you value it, insure it

-While home and contents insurance2 may not be high on your priorities list, not including insurance within your budget could be a costly mistake.
+While home and contents insurance may not be high on your priorities list, not including insurance within your budget could be a costly mistake.
 Think of the upfront cost involved in replacing your flat screen television, laptop, iPad, smartphone and Xbox.
 This would easily run into the thousands before considering other items that could be stolen or damaged.
 Home and contents insurance ensures that a terrible event like a home robbery, natural disaster or fire doesn’t lead to financial ruin.
-Keep your hard earned money safe with insurance – your future self will thank you for it.
+Keep your hard-earned money safe with insurance – your future self will thank you for it.